 This project will give us insight into real world practice across our region.
 By knowing what prevents or encourages best practice, we may be able to share recommendations and assist hospitals in developing better models of care.
 This in turn will allow us to provide the best standards of surveillance and be a measure of our success.

 IBD is the third most likely factor to lead to bowel cancer.
 Bowel cancer in turn causes the death of up to 15% of people with IBD.
 Our understanding of changes in cells which line the bowel before cancer develops has improved over the last 10 years.
 We are now able to detect abnormal cells before cancer occurs.
 At the same time, improvements in colonoscope imaging and screening techniques have been shown to reduce cancer development in people with IBD.
 Evidence that this best practice has been adopted by all hospitals is lacking.

 The detection and removal of abnormal cells before they turn into cancer has been shown to improve length and quality of life.
-By ensuring we apply the best methods with endoscopic screening in line with national and international standards, we improve the quality of care we offer all patients who agree to surveillance.
+By ensuring we apply the best methods with endoscopic screening in line with national and international standards, we aim to improve the quality of care offered to all patients who agree to surveillance.

 Bowel cancer still accounts for the death of more than 1 in 10 people with longstanding, ongoing colitis.
 Close observation (surveillance) increases the chances of finding bowel cell changes early and acting before they turn into cancer.
 GasTRIN NoW are thankful for the BSG-CORE funding, which will allow us to understand the differences in surveillance practice within North-West England and the reasons they may exist.
 We aim use this information to ensure the best method of surveillance is used within our region by sharing and enabling good practice.
 This will improve the quality of care we offer all patients who agree to surveillanceDr Wadiamu Gashau